iKevinY/EulerPy/README.rst

     Successfully created "002.py".

-EulerPy also comes with five options that act as commands.
-(The ``--help`` option can be used to display a summary of all of the options.)
+EulerPy also has a few command line options that act as different commands (use ``euler --help`` to see a summary of all the options).

 ``--cheat / -c``